-Course requirements consist of core courses, elective courses, environmental science and engineering seminars, written and oral communications courses and Problems Course enrollment.
+Course requirements consist of core courses, elective courses, environmental science and engineering seminars, written and oral communications courses and Solutions Course enrollment.

 ESE Core Courses